 Anyone who has watched a teen sleep in until the afternoon hours knows that teenagers are tired.
-In addition to the dangers of falling asleep at the wheel, driving while drowsy can increase reaction time and make it more difficult for new drivers to appreciate the dangers of the road.
+In addition to the dangers of falling asleep at the wheel, driving while drowsy can increase reaction time.
+This can make it more difficult for new drivers to appreciate the dangers of the road.

 Seat Belt Use

 Whether it’s inattentiveness or feeling invincible, teen drivers are less likely to wear their seat belts.
-This simple action can save lives and teen driver statistics show that seat belts were not used in 58% of fatal teen accidents.
+This simple action can save lives.
+Teen driver statistics show that seat belts were not used in 58% of fatal teen accidents.